Up to 100,000 nurses to go on strike in December amid warning over urgent operations

 “Trusts affected will do everything they can to minimise disruption for patients.
 Their priorities remain to ensure the safe delivery of care and supporting the wellbeing of staff.”

-The union is calling for a pay increase of at least five per cent above inflation to address a 20 per cent pay cut for nurses in the last decade.
+The union is calling for a pay increase of at least 5 per cent above inflation to address a 20 per cent pay cut for nurses in the last decade.

-Health secretary Steve Barclay has repeatedly pushed back on nurses’ calls for increased pay and claims demands from the RCN are “unreasonable.”
+Health secretary Steve Barclay has repeatedly pushed back on nurses’ calls for increased pay and claims demands from the RCN are “unreasonable”.

 RCN general secretary and chief executive Pat Cullen said: “Ministers have declined my offer of formal pay negotiations and instead chosen strike action.